UMMC Performs First Thoracic Side Branch Graft Surgery in Maryland

 “These endovascular surgeries can be completed with a small incision in the groin, much less than a big thoracotomy,” Dr. Toursavadkohi explains.
 “It’s really night and day for patients — they go home in a few days and feel back to normal in about a week.”

 New Procedure Highlights UMMC’s Expertise

-This scenario held true for UMMC’s first thoracic side branch patient, an 81-year-old man for whom the device was used to repair two aneurysms: one in his thoracic aorta and the other in his subclavian artery, one of three problems from which he suffered, Dr. Crawford says.
+This scenario held true for UMMC’s first thoracic side branch patient, an 81-year-old man for whom the device was used to repair two aneurysms: one in his thoracic aorta and the other in his subclavian artery, one of three problems from which he suffered, Dr. Toursavadkohi says.
 The patient recovered well and went home after a four-day hospital stay.

-“We are aiming to do this surgery in 20 patients over the duration of this trial,” Dr. Crawford explains.
+“We are aiming to do this surgery in 20 patients over the duration of this trial,” Dr. Toursavadkohi explains.
 “There are going to be a lot more of these patients, because many of the cases involving the aortic arch are done with open surgery.
 This will open the options to do this endovascularly.”

-The new thoracic side branch graft procedure augments UMMC’s already robust offerings at the Center for Aortic Disease and highlights the faculty’s well-recognized experience, Dr. Crawford says.
+The new thoracic side branch graft procedure augments UMMC’s already robust offerings at the Center for Aortic Disease and highlights the faculty’s well-recognized experience, Dr. Toursavadkohi says.
 The Center will also be involved in upcoming clinical trials using branch devices to repair vessels in the abdominal aorta.

 “We have a technology that’s not available to anyone else in Maryland, and it offers an endovascular option to patients who otherwise might have to undergo open surgery,” he says.